ConversationalComponents/docs/docs/tutorials/wp_cocobot.md

 Nicely done!

-Time to use our new bot in Cocobot Wordpress plugin.
+Time to use our new bot in Cocohub Wordpress plugin.
 Click the COPY GLUE ID button on the control panel:

 ![](./screenshots/wp_cocobot/bots-studio-2-nodes-saved-illustrated.jpg)

 With the newly created Glue ID copied to our clipboard, let's head back to Wordpress admin dashboard, and configure our plugin to use the Glued bot.

-### Configuring Cocobot Wordpress plugin
+### Configuring Cocohub Wordpress plugin <a name="configurePlugin"/>

 Head over to Plugins, and click SETTINGS on CocoHub plugin.

 ![](./screenshots/wp_cocobot/wp-add-plugin-choose-config-illustrated.jpg)

-Now we just to have to pase the ID of the Glue component we created into **component-id or url** field (marked in red oval), and click SAVE CHANGES.
+Now we just to have to pass the ID of the Glue component we created into **component-id or url** field (marked in red oval), and click SAVE CHANGES.

 ![](./screenshots/wp_cocobot/wp-add-plugin-coco-config-illustrated.jpg)